2011-up Jeep Wrangler and Wrangler Unlimited

 You can replace the stock radio with a variety of single-DIN (2" tall) or double-DIN (4" tall) receivers.
 Removing the factory unit involves a fair amount of dash disassembly, but it's nothing that the average do-it-yourselfer can't handle.
 The difficulty of installing the new one depends on what kind of receiver you choose.

 A single-DIN receiver is rather easy to deal with.
 You'll secure the receiver to a custom mounting bracket, then make the necessary wiring connections.
-The bracket and the wiring adapter kit are available at a discount with most Crutchfield stereo purchase
+The bracket and the wiring adapter kit are available at a discount when you buy your stereo at Crutchfield.

 Installing a double-DIN receiver is a tad more complicated, because you'll have to remove the metal receiver support bracket behind the factory radio.
 This is actually pretty easy, and only involves the removal of four screws.
 Next, you'll have to trim the bar at the top of the dash opening to create room for the new receiver.
 You don't have to trim it very much, just enough to get the receiver in.
 But it's still a bit of work, and you'll want to proceed carefully.